“Where ya been, Trev?” my roommate Bill asks as I return to our dorm room around noon. “Out catting around with the frat boys?”

 “Thanks, College boy.
 Now you need to help us kidnap Tim’s body.
 We have plans before they stick it in the ground.”

-He laughed.
+He laughs.
 “Nobody believes that stuff.
 Just that crazy pothead who calls himself Rockets.
 It’s all part of the celebration that ends up at the Troubador.
 I need you to drive after we grab the body out of the hearse.
 Tim ain’t missin’ his own celebration.”

 “What have you been smoking?”